 - i.
-With regard to Members, paragraphs 27-29 of the National Code of Local Government Conduct issued by the Secretary of State pursuant to S.31 of the Local Government and Housing Act 1989 contain advice the Council's Code of Conduct contains a number of obligations which Members and co-opted Members must comply with to ensure that their integrity cannot be brought into question by the acceptance of gifts and hospitality.
-The Code is reproduced in full in the Standing Orders booklet issued to all members Constitution.
+With regard to Members, the Council's Code of Conduct contains a number of obligations which Members and co-opted Members must comply with to ensure that their integrity cannot be brought into question by the acceptance of gifts and hospitality.
+The Code is reproduced in full in the Constitution.
 Failure to comply with the Code may be taken as evidence of maladministration by the Ombudsman on complaint being made or form the basis of a code of conduct complaint. - ii.
-With regard to Officers, Section 117(2) of the Local Government Act 1972 provides that an Officer of a Local Authority shall not, under the colour of his or her office of employment, accept any fee or reward whatsoever other than his or her proper remuneration.
+With regard to Officers, Section 117(2) of the Local Government Act 1972 provides that an Officer of a Local Authority shall not, under the colour of his-or hertheir office of employment, accept any fee or reward whatsoever other than his-or-hertheir proper remuneration.
 The expression 'any fee or reward' includes such things as unauthorised commissions, gifts or presents.
-Any person who contravenes this commits a criminal offence and is liable to disciplinary proceedings. - iii.
-The Prevention of Corruption Acts (and more specifically the Public Bodies Corrupt Practices Act 1889) make it an offence for any person "corruptly" to solicit or receive any gift, loan, fee, reward or advantage as an inducement or reward for any member, officer or servant of a Public body doing, or forbearing to do, anything with which the Public body is concerned.
-There is a presumption that if any money or gift is paid or given by a person holding or seeking to obtain a contract with the Council, then that payment or gift is corrupt unless the contrary is proved.
-It should also be noted that a person acts "corruptly" if the fee or reward is given or solicited deliberately and as part of a bargain for a favour
+Any person who contravenes this commits a criminal offence and is liable to disciplinary